[FoRK] Fwd: Microsoft Posts First Quarterly Loss Ever [lost decades]

 > - Joe

-> sort of knowledge will change my mind about Linux installation.
+> this sort of knowledge will change my mind about Linux installation.
 Dunno.

 More information about the FoRK